TUSKER'S ORIGIN STORY

 A TEAM OF ALL SORTS

-In 2004, on Eddie’s 23rd Kilimanjaro climb, he met Amy, an accomplished outdoor guide and mountaineer who spent most of her life leading adventurers through the Canadian wilderness.
-It wasn’t long before their shared passion brought them together.
+In 2004, on his 23rd climb of Mount Kilimanjaro, Eddie Frank met Amy, a seasoned outdoor guide and mountaineer who had dedicated much of her life to leading adventurers through the Canada's wilderness.
+It was a meeting of like-minded souls, and soon their shared passion for the wild and the unknown brought them together.

 AMY FRANK - A GUIDE SUPREME